 Each of the six nominees for director named in this Proxy Statement has been recommended and nominated by the Corporate Governance, Conflicts and Nominating Committee.
 The persons named as proxies on the proxy card intend to vote the proxies for the election of the nominees listed below to the Board.
+Proxies cannot be voted for a greater number of persons than the number of nominees named.
 Each nominee listed below has consented to being named in this Proxy Statement and to serve as a director if elected.
 The biography for each director includes the specific experience, qualifications, attributes and skills that led the Board to conclude that the nominee should serve as a director.
 The Board believes that each of the directors has valuable individual skills and experiences that, taken together, provide the Company with the variety and depth of knowledge, judgment and vision necessary to provide effective oversight of the Company.